GatoGraphQLForWordPress/gatographql-dist/readme.txt

 Gato GraphQL PRO is needed for enhanced security for public APIs, adding HTTP caching, sending emails, executing updates in bulk, connecting to external services, and automating tasks (among others).

+= How to use Gato GraphQL with Polylang? =

+Gato GraphQL PRO provides an integration with Polylang, allowing you to automatically translate a post's content using the Google Translate API, and store it on all translation posts, as defined and managed via Polylang.

+You can also synchronize the tags, categories, and featured image, querying the values from the origin post, and setting the corresponding translated values on all the translation posts.

+And you can set it all up via automation, so that whenever a post in the default language is published, it is automatically translated to all languages, and stored in the corresponding translation post by Polylang.

+Both Polylang and Polylang PRO are supported.

+Check out the [Gato GraphQL with Polylang demos](https://gatographql.com/demos?tag=polylang) to learn more.

 = How is Gato GraphQL different than WPGraphQL? =

 If you just need to build a headless WordPress site and deploy it as static, and you're currently using WPGraphQL, switching to Gato GraphQL will not make any difference.